Proteus (moon): Shape

 The shape of Proteus is close to a sphere with a radius of about 210 km, although deviations from the spherical shape are large—up to 20 km; scientists believe it is about as large as a body of its density can be without being pulled into a perfect spherical shape by its own gravity.
-Saturn's moon Mimas has an ellipsoidal shape despite being slightly less massive than Proteus, perhaps due to the higher temperature near Saturn or tidal heating.
 Proteus is slightly elongated in the direction of Neptune, although its overall shape is closer to an irregular polyhedron than to a triaxial ellipsoid.
 The surface of Proteus shows several flat or slightly concave facets measuring from 150 to 200 km in diameter.
 They are probably degraded impact craters.

 Surface features

 Proteus is heavily cratered, showing no sign of any geological modification.
 The largest crater, Pharos, has a diameter from 230 to 260 km.
 Its depth is about 10–15 km.
 The crater has a central dome on its floor a few kilometres high.
-Pharos is the only named surface feature on this moon: the name is Greek and refers to the island where Proteus reigned.
-In addition to Pharos there are several craters 50–100 km in diameter and many more with diameters less than 50 km.
+Pharos is the only named surface feature on this moon.
+In Greek mythology, it refers to the island where Proteus reigned.
+In addition to Pharos, there are several craters 50–100 km in diameter and many more with diameters less than 50 km.

 Other landforms on Proteus include linear features such as scarps, valleys, and grooves.
 The most prominent one runs parallel to the equator to the west of Pharos.
 These features likely formed as a result of the giant impacts, which formed Pharos and other large craters or as a result of tidal stresses from Neptune.

 Named features

 Protean craters are named after water-related spirits, gods, goddesses (excluding Greek and Roman names).
-As of June 2021, there is only one named crater on this body.
+As of May 2024, there is only one named crater on this body.